Sager orphans: After the Whitman massacre

 In 1897, more than 3,000 visitors attended the 50th anniversary commemoration of the massacre on the mission grounds.
 Invited as guests of honor were some of the survivors of the events of 1847, including Catherine Sager Pringle, Elizabeth Sager Helm, and Matilda Sager Delaney, the last surviving Sager orphans.

 In popular culture

 The children's book On to Oregon! by Honoré Morrow is a fictionalized account of the Sager children.

 The actors Harold Daye and Rickie Sorensen played John and Francis Sager in the 1958 episode, "Head of the House", of the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the story line, the Sager orphans head to the Whitman mission after the death of both parents.
-They are assisted along the way by the famous frontier scout Kit Carson (Morgan Jones) (1928-2012).
+They are assisted along the way by the famous frontier scout Kit Carson (Morgan Jones) (1928–2012).
 Roy Barcroft played the wagon master, Captain Shaw.

-The 1974 film ‘’Seven Alone’’ starring Stewart Petersen documents the Sager family story.
+The 1974 film Seven Alone starring Stewart Petersen documents the Sager family story.

+The 1949 children's novel De Kinderkaravaan by An Rutgers van der Loeff was based on a misinterpreted newspaper article about the Sager children.